 Every day is now an opportunity to discover a new application for blockchain technology.
 After successfully backing up the revolutionary cryptocurrency, the blockchain brings to the fore strategic evolution in various industries including web security, logistics, and even trade finance.
-However, the advance evident of Blockchain is its growing function as a unique payment solution.
+However blockchain development, the advance evident of Blockchain is its growing function as a unique payment solution.
 And this rapid adoption is the embrace of smart contracts.

 In a nutshell, smart contracts are referred to as a form of automated contracts using pre-defined rules to expedite the exchange of almost any service or good.
 The main principle is to propel transparent transactions along with lowering fees and allaying the chance for conflict over nonperformance.